huaweicloud/terraform-provider-huaweicloud/docs/resources/dns_ptrrecord.md

 ## Argument Reference

 The following arguments are supported:

+* `region` - (Optional) The region in which to create the PTR record.
+    If omitted, the `region` argument of the provider will be used.
+    Changing this creates a new PTR record.

 * `name` - (Required) Domain name of the PTR record.
 A domain name is case insensitive.
   Uppercase letters will also be converted into lowercase letters.